January 22, 2020

 Suffolk, VA, 23434

-Any transportation project involving federal funding or FHWA’s approval have to comply with the National Environmental Policy Act (NEPA) before final decisions are made about actions that could have environmental effects.
-NEPA requires Federal agencies to consider environmental effects that include, among others, impacts on social, cultural, and economic resources, as well as natural resources.
-Citizens often have valuable information about places and resources that they value and the potential environmental, social, and economic effects that proposed projects may have on those places and resources.
-This course has been developed to help state and local agencies receiving federal funding, as well as consultants assisting those agencies, to understand the overall purpose of the legislation and its applicability.
+Transportation projects utilizing federal funding or requiring federal approval are required to comply with the National Environmental Policy Act (NEPA) and other federal environmental laws before final decisions are made, actions taken, and resources committed that could have environmental effects.
+NEPA requires Federal agencies to consider the environmental effects of their proposed actions that include, among others, effects on social, cultural, natural and economic resources.
+Additionally, NEPA requires coordination with citizens and other federal agencies because they often have valuable information about places and resources that they value and the potential social, environmental, and economic effects that proposed projects may have on those places and resources.
+This course has been developed to help state and local agencies receiving federal funding, as well as consultants assisting those agencies, to understand the overall purpose of the legislation and its applicability as well as other federal laws and requirements that may come into play during the environmental review process.

 Registration and Payment